Disciples wage spiritual warfare through right conduct, acts of love, and by proclaiming the gospel of Jesus Christ.

 And that “new man” is created “in righteousness and holiness” for

-And in this is a clear statement on how we oppose and prevail over satanic forces, the “powers and principalities,” by NOT sinning against one another.
+And in this is a clear statement on how the church prevails over satanic forces, the “powers and principalities,” by its members NOT sinning against one another.

-And we succeed at not “giving place to the
+The disciple succeeds at not “giving place to

-Devil” by doing positive acts for others.
-Rather than steal, we ought to “work
+the Devil” by doing positive acts for others.
+Rather than steal, he ought to

-with our hands that we may have whereof to give to him
+may have whereof to give to him that is needy.”

 Satan works to impoverish our brothers and sisters.

-Resist him by feeding and clothing those who are hungry and naked.
-Rather than
+Resist him by feeding and clothing the hungry and naked.
+Rather than profane

-profane speech, speak to one another that which is “good for edifying.”
+speech, speak to one another that which is “good for edifying.”
+Put away

-Put away all wrath and bitterness by being “kind
+all wrath and bitterness by being “kind to one

 in Christ.”
 It is our backbiting and expressions of anger